trstlabs/intento-integration-hub/tokenstream.fun/README.md

 ## Streaming via Intento + PFM

 * Token is IBC-transferred from the **source chain to Intento** using PFM.
-* Intento executes the swap on your behalf using `MsgExec` and Skip\:Go.
+* Intento executes the swap on your behalf using `MsgExec` and Skip:Go.
 * You must fund a **derived sender account** (displayed after stream creation) to cover execution gas.
 * Lets you stream from **non-authz chains** like **Noble**.